jeevan-singh/Security-Engineering-Training/04-Threat-Modeling/01 - Payments Exercise/README.md

 #### Spoofing
 * _Billing Service validates that the token is valid_
-* _Billing Service uses a token stored in Chamber to connect with VISA_
+* _Billing Service uses a token stored in a secrets store to connect with VISA_
 * Example bad thing that might happen

 #### Tampering